Wanstead Church School Governing Body

 Because governors do not have responsibility for the day to day management of the school we are not a first point of call for complaints.
 We can only consider matters that have first been raised with the class teacher and then the Head.
 If, after this, the matter is still unresolved, we can be formally approached and take action through the complaints committee.
 Such matters should be addressed in writing to the Chair of Governors at the school office.
 The governors corporately are not able to initiate any discipline matters.

-Most of what we do is on the public record and the minutes are published and displayed on the school website.
-Occasionally, matters referring to individuals (staff or students) need to be kept confidential.
+Most of what we do is on the public record and the minutes are available from the school office upon request.
+Matters referring to individuals (staff or students) are kept confidential.

 If you have any questions about the work of the governors please do approach us, parent governors in particular have a responsibility for this.